Nommay: Van der Poel still unbeatable | VeloNews.com

 As has been the case for much of the season, van Aert finished second way back of Van der Poel.
 The Belgian has been challenging van der Poel more and more as the weeks have gone on, but with the World Championships only two weeks away, it looks doubtful he will be able to win a third consecutive title.

-Toon Aerts (Telenet Fidea) finished third with van Aert’s teammate, Tim Merlier, finishing fourth.
+Toon Aerts (Telenet Fidea) finished third with van Aert’s teammate, Tim Merlier, fourth.

 Top 10